Mostofa-Hasin-Mahdi/Mostofa-Hasin-Mahdi/README.md

 - 🤝 I’m looking for help with **Frontend techs**

-- 👨‍💻 All of my projects are available at [https://github.com/Mostofa-Hasin-Mahdi?tab=repositories](https://github.com/Mostofa-Hasin-Mahdi?tab=repositories)
+- 👨‍💻 All of my projects are available at [my repositories](https://github.com/Mostofa-Hasin-Mahdi?tab=repositories)

 - 💬 Ask me about **C,C++, DSA, SQL, OOP, Leetcode Problems**